bdleavitt/azureml-excel-mac/README.md

 # azureml-excel-mac
 [Azure Machine Learning Studio](https://studio.azureml.net/) is a neat piece of web-based software that lets you create and deploy machine learning models without a lot of coding.
 It's great for people learning the data science process or who prefer a visual coding experience.
 What makes it great is you can consume your deployed models as a web service.
 You can even run them from Excel...
 BUT ONLY IF YOU'RE ON A PC (as of this writing, anyway - 9/30/2017).

+And, well, that's a problem if you're writing an analytics course on Azure ML and your students are using a Mac.
+SOOOO...
 This project aims to provide a Mac-compatible VBA project to allow our Excel-for-Mac friends to consume Azure Machine Learning web services like the rest of us.
-It should also work on your Windows-based PC.
+(It should also work on your Windows-based PC.)

 ## Getting Started
 1. To get started, just download a copy of the Web Enabled Workbook.